yuplin2333/yuplin2333.github.io/_pages/about.md

 associated with LLMs, the design, development, and evaluation of new LLM-focused attacks, and the development of robust solutions to safeguard LLMs.

+**Interpretability and Explainability of Large Language Models (LLMs)**, including the investigation of their internal mechanisms and decision-making processes, the development of novel techniques to interpret model behavior and attribute predictions to specific inputs, and the ultimate goal of enhancing the transparency, trustworthiness, and reliability of these complex systems.

 ## Education

 * **Ph.D.** in Computer Science (2023-Present)